National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 "I come with no baggage from recent events.
 Caucus have wanted me to do that job, pull them together and unify them."

-He said to the 413,000 voters National had lost "we want you back."
+He said to the 413,000 voters National had lost "we want you back".

 Luxon was elected unopposed as National's leader on Tuesday.
 Nicola Willis was elected as his deputy.

-Bridges pulled out of the race an hour before National's caucus was due to vote, and announced he would support Luxon, but he has not spoken publicly since.
+Bridges pulled out of the race an hour before National's caucus was due to vote and announced he would support Luxon, but he has not spoken publicly since.

-While he did not have enough support to win the leadership, he does have a significant base of support in caucus.
+Although he did not have enough support to win the leadership, he does have a significant base of support in caucus.

-Luxon, when asked if he would also bring Todd Muller back from the wilderness, said Muller would have a role.
-It was a decision for Muller to make whether he decided to stay or not.

 Luxon said the economy would be a priority for National and it intended to hold Labour to account over its spending decisions and the rising cost of living.

-He said spending on hospitals and roads was important but "blowing cash on nice-to-haves is quite another thing."
+He said spending on hospitals and roads was important but "blowing cash on nice-to-haves is quite another thing".

 "High inflation is like a thief in your pocket, making it harder to live.
 That's why public spending must be brought under control – otherwise we will keep seeing costs rising faster than wages."